-Nestled in the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.
+Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

-While not as popular as Koh Samui or Phi Phi, Koh Mak is regarded as Thailand’s family island, as it makes for the perfect family getaway.
+While not as well-known as Koh Samui or Phi Phi, Koh Mak is often regarded as Thailand’s family island, offering the perfect getaway for those seeking a relaxed and welcoming environment.

 6 Best Beaches on Koh Mak

-Koh Mak has two main beaches, Ao Kao and Suan Yai, but a little exploration will uncover a handful of others that most visitors miss.
+Koh Mak has two main beaches, Ao Kao and Suan Yai, but with a little exploration, you’ll discover a handful of hidden gems that most visitors overlook.

-Probably the best thing about each, aside from their pristine waters and white sand, is that they are rarely busy.
+Perhaps the best thing about these beaches – aside from their pristine waters and white sand – is that they are rarely crowded.

-All year-round, Koh Mak beaches treat you to a peaceful holiday – yes, even during peak season.
+Year-round, Koh Mak’s beaches offer a peaceful retreat—even during peak season.

-Additionally, since the island is shaped like a star, you can enjoy the sunset in a different location each night.
+Additionally, because the island is shaped like a star, you can enjoy the sunset from a different spot each evening.

 1. Ao Kao

-Of all the beaches on this beautiful island, Ao Kao is the most active and lively – and even that's not very busy at all.
+Of all the beaches on this beautiful island, Ao Kao is the most active and lively, though even here it never feels crowded.

-The sand here is lush; as soft as a baby's bottom.
+The sand is lush – soft as a baby's bottom.

-Here you'll find the majority of accommodation, including Ao Kao Resort, Baan Koh Mak, Koh Mak Cottage, Lazy Day Resort, Makathanee Resort, Monkey Island, and Palm Beach.
+This area hosts the majority of the island’s accommodations, including Ao Kao Resort, Baan Koh Mak, Koh Mak Cottage, Lazy Day Resort, Makathanee Resort, Monkey Island, and Palm Beach.

-Aside from the resorts, numerous small restaurants and shops dwell along the main road offering all the usual Thai food and souvenirs.
+Beyond the resorts, a variety of small restaurants and shops line the main road, offering delicious Thai food and souvenirs.

-Ao Kao is simply delightful, but there's more treats in store.
+Ao Kao is simply delightful, but even more treasures await…

 2. Ao Suan Yai

-Koh Mak Resort and Seavana Resort occupy half of the beach, and the other half is home to a more budget resort, Suchanaree Resort, and an almost century-old wooden house of one of the families that founded Koh Mak.
+Koh Mak Resort and Seavana Resort occupy a significant portion of the beach, while the remaining area is home to the more budget-friendly Suchanaree Resort and a nearly century-old wooden house belonging to one of the founding families of Koh Mak.

-Ao Suan Yai is also the entry and exit point for boats from other islands and the mainland.
+Ao Suan Yai also serves as a key entry and exit point, with boats arriving from nearby islands and the mainland.

 3. Ao Pra